emit-sds/emit-main/README.md

 ## Description

+Welcome to the emit-main repository.
 This is the governing repository for the EMIT SDS which manages the throughput of data between level-specific repositories.
 This repo includes the workflow manager, database manager, and monitor code.

 To execute a section of the SDS, use the emit_main/run_workflow.py script, and to update / modify individual PGEs see the specific pge within emit_main/workflow/*_task.py

 The implemented workflow is based on dependencies, meaning that if you call a routine that requires output from a prior series of routines, everything will be executed to get to the specified point.

+To understand how this repository is linked to the rest of the emit-sds repositories, please see the [repository guide](https://github.com/emit-sds/emit-main/wiki/Repository-Guide).

 ## Installation Instructions